 What is Google’s Privacy Sandbox?

 The Google Privacy Sandbox is a new initiative aimed at making the web more private for users, whilst also still permitting advertisers to carry out tracking and measurement.
 It comes as a response to growing concern over the use (and misuse) of cookies for purposes such as marketing.
-The broad aim is to provide a limited version of current functionality in a more controlled way that meets internet users’ privacy concerns.
+The broad aim is to spark industry-wide collaboration to develop alternative purpose-built APIs which are designed to improve user privacy whilst simultaneously supporting the ad-funded web.

 In computing terms, a sandbox is a virtual space in which certain functions can be run/tested without being able to impact anything outside of the sandbox.
 It’s a common approach for testing, but the principal is now being applied to Google’s privacy framework.
 The intention is to turn a series of browser APIs into open web standards that could be adopted by all browsers.
 These would provide functionality to replace “leakier” approaches such as Third-Party Cookies, Fingerprinting and User-Agent Strings.